Can The GEO Group Inc. (GEO) Remain Competitive?

-The GEO Group Inc. (NYSE:GEO) went up by 4.92% from its latest closing price compared to the recent 1-year high of $18.42.
-The company’s stock price has collected 7.16% of gains in the last five trading sessions.
-Press Release reported 8 hours ago that The GEO Group Publishes Second Annual Human Rights and ESG Report
+The GEO Group Inc. (NYSE:GEO) went up by 2.03% from its latest closing price compared to the recent 1-year high of $18.42.
+The company’s stock price has collected 8.13% of gains in the last five trading sessions.
+Press Release reported on 09/28/20 that The GEO Group Publishes Second Annual Human Rights and ESG Report

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.